jimbaker/socket-reboot/README.md

 The current implementation in Jython 2.5 (and current Jython trunk) does have a socket and select implementation that works around the first problem, but at the cost of significant complexity in additional corner cases and known warts.
+[FIXME refer to wiki docs, blog post]

 Netty 4 allows us to sidestep both these issues seen previously in Jython 2.5 and add SSL.
 We make the following observations in this